 You will be assigned a dedicated project manager, who will be your primary point of contact throughout the development process.

 All of your requests and questions are managed through our support portal, to ensure we give you a swift response, and your work is prioritised appropriately.
-We also offer a range support and maintenance options to ensure we are responsive to your requests after the launch date.
+We also offer a range of support and maintenance options to ensure we are responsive to your requests after the launch date.